mafaldadias/mafaldadias.github.io/README.md

 In cosmology my work focused on the very early universe and its relation to string theory.
 I developed frameworks for computing accurate predictions of cosmological observables from fundamental physics.
 Furthermore, building inflation models from string theory where theoretical uncertainties are explicitly taken into account within a probabilistic approach.

-You can find my papers in my [Google Scholar profile](https://scholar.google.com/citations?user=Ue5LxsIAAAAJ&hl=en) or [INSPIRE profile](http://inspirehep.net/author/profile/Mafalda.Dias.1).
-Software available through [transpotmethod.com](https://transportmethod.com/).
+You can find my papers in my [Google Scholar](https://scholar.google.com/citations?user=Ue5LxsIAAAAJ&hl=en) or [INSPIRE profile](http://inspirehep.net/author/profile/Mafalda.Dias.1).
+Software for computing correlation functions of primordial density fluctuations generated during inflation is available through [transpotmethod.com](https://transportmethod.com/).

 <!--Prior to Harvard, I worked at the theory group at DESY in Hamburg and the Astronomy Center at Sussex University, where I also did my PhD under the supervision of Prof. Andrew Liddle.
 You can see my CV -->